 I’ve always been an artist.
 Most of my time as a little girl was spent filling up sketchbooks.
-It was a natural progression for me to pursue fine arts so I graduated with a BFA in Printmaking (Clemson University) and even entered an MFA program.
-But, for some reason, it felt like I was on the wrong track.
-So I left the MFA program.
+It was a natural progression for me to pursue fine arts so I graduated with a BFA in Printmaking (Clemson University).

-I had felt lost as a printmaker and I found my creativity again at the jeweler’s bench.
-It was like magic.
-I still count those two months at Penland as the best time of my 20s.
+It was a magical time, and I still count those two months at Penland as the best time of my 20s.

 Shortly after my class, I started my studio and founded my jewelry company, Emily Claire.
-I took a sales job at an IT firm and worked full time for five years while I spent my nights and weekends building my jewelry business.
-It was hard work, but I made it happen.
+I took a sales job at an IT firm in Raleigh, NC, and worked full time for five years while I spent my nights and weekends building my jewelry business.

 In 2014, I decided it was time to let my passion for jewelry take center stage, and I left my sales job to pursue my business full time.